Open energy system models: Calliope

 Calliope is an energy system modeling framework, with a focus on flexibility, high spatial and temporal resolution, and the ability to execute different runs using the same base-case dataset.
 The project is being developed at the Department of Environmental Systems Science, ETH Zurich, Zürich, Switzerland.
 The project maintains a website, hosts the codebase at GitHub, operates an issues tracker, and runs two email lists.
 Calliope is written in Python and uses the Pyomo library.
 It can link to the open source GLPK solver and the commercial CPLEX solver.
 PDF documentation is available.

 And a two-page software review is available.

 A Calliope model consists of a collection of structured text files, in YAML and CSV formats, that define the technologies, locations, and resource potentials.
 Calliope takes these files, constructs a pure linear optimization (no integer variables) problem, solves it, and reports the results in the form of pandas data structures for analysis.
 The framework contains five abstract base technologies – supply, demand, conversion, storage, transmission – from which new concrete technologies can be derived.
 The design of Calliope enforces the clear separation of framework (code) and model (data).

 A 2015 study uses Calliope to compare the future roles of nuclear power and CSP in South Africa.
 It finds CSP could be competitive with nuclear by 2030 for baseload and more competitive when producing above baseload.
 CSP also offers less investment risk, less environmental risk, and other co-benefits.
 A second 2015 study compares a large number of cost-optimal future power systems for Great Britain.
 Three generation technologies are tested: renewables, nuclear power, and fossil fuels with and without carbon capture and storage (CCS).
 The scenarios are assessed on financial cost, emissions reductions, and energy security.
 Up to 60% of variable renewable capacity is possible with little increase in cost, while higher shares require large-scale storage, imports, and/or dispatchable renewables such as tidal range.

 Calliope co-developer Stefan Pfenninger discusses the role that energy system models can play in supporting real-world decisions at a seminar held in mid-2021.
 One study cited investigates the consequences of pursuing energy self-sufficiency by duly adding increasingly restrictive internal constraints.
 Another at near optimal solutions for Italy.
+A 2023 video describes recent developments, many of which are designed to benefit users.